cdated/all-your-tube/README.md

-# all-your-tube
+# All Your Tube

-A simple Flask web UI for yt-dlp (YouTube downloader) that provides a web form to submit download requests and stream real-time download progress logs.
+A minimalist web interface for yt-dlp that makes video downloading simple and accessible.
+Download videos to your server or locally from YouTube, Vimeo, etc. through an intuitive web UI.

 ![Demo](docs/all-your-tube-demo.gif)

+## What Makes It Special

+- **Download Links**: Create links for client-side downloads.
+- **Real-Time Progress**: Watch downloads happen live with streaming logs
+- **Organized Downloads**: Organize videos into custom folders
+- **Zero Client Software**: Just a web browser - works on any device

+## Perfect For

+- **Media Archivists**: Batch download and organize video collections
+- **Content Creators**: Download reference material and inspiration
+- **Educators**: Save educational content for offline viewing
+- **Self-Hosters**: Run your own private video download service

 ## Features

 - Web-based interface for yt-dlp downloads
-- Real-time log streaming using Server-Sent Events (SSE)
+- Real-time log streaming and progress monitoring
-- Background download processing
 - Directory organization for downloads
+- Download link generation for completed videos
-- Configurable yt-dlp arguments
+- Configurable yt-dlp arguments and output formats

 ## Installation